Body image after birth

-Like many other stages in the perinatal journey, there is great variation in how our bodies physically adjust to pregnancy, and similarly adjust in the days, weeks, months and even years following giving birth to children.
+Like many other stages in the perinatal journey, there’s great variation in how our bodies physically adjust to pregnancy.
+This is also true of postnatal body changes that happen weeks, months and even years after giving birth.

-Following birth, our bodies can take some time to adjust and recover.
+Our postpartum bodies can take some time to adjust and recover after having a baby.
 It is important to give yourself time to allow this to happen and try not to place too much emphasis on it.

 Your body may feel turned inside out and no longer yours… it will be.